 SSL stands for Secure Sockets Layer.
 Essentially, SSL establishes an encrypted link between your web server and your visitor’s web browser.
 This ensures that all data passed between the two remains private and secure.

 With an unsecured HTTP connection, third-parties can snoop on any traffic passing between your reader’s browser and your web server.
 Obviously, this is a huge issue if you’re passing sensitive information like credit card numbers.

-But nowadays, many entities, including Google, are pushing to use secure HTTPS connections for all traffic, even things you might think are mundane.
+But nowadays, most experts are pushing to use secure HTTPS connections for all traffic, even things you might think are mundane.

 Why Do You Need an SSL Certificate?

 In the past, the only time an average webmaster needed to care about SSL was eCommerce.
 But that all changed in late 2014 when Google dropped a bomb: